 Perhaps, then, it should be the student’s first lesson, as the more we say “namaste” (casually and formally), the less likely we will to have ever felt the separation of the divine in each other in the first place.

-Sia is a yoga teacher located in Washington, D.C.
+DISTRICTiYOGA is a RYT-500 located in Washington, D.C.
 She often uses “namaste” as the first word uttered to students at the beginning of class, as well as the last.
-She began mindful yogic studies in elementary school with books on Eastern philosophy and the practice of padmasana and urdhva dhanurasana.
-She began teaching formally in 2008 and now holds a 500-hour certification from the Yoga Alliance.
+She began mindful yogic studies some 20 years ago in elementary school and began teaching formally in 2008.

 Photo: Biswarup Ganguly